juliatessler/2023-dl-for-search-selection/README.md

 ![ChatGPT 1st prompt](images/chatgpt1.jpeg)

 Right after that first question, I told the assistant that I wanted to use BM25 and it kind of gave me the same steps as before, but adapted for BM25.
-I didn't check the math it suggested here, but it looks simmilar to [what Wikipedia has on Okapi's BM25](https://en.wikipedia.org/wiki/Okapi_BM25).
+I didn't check the math it suggested here, but it looks similar to [what Wikipedia has on Okapi's BM25](https://en.wikipedia.org/wiki/Okapi_BM25).

 ![ChatGPT 2nd prompt](images/chatgpt2.jpeg)

 ### Help on code

-As mentioned, I didn't find that much information on CISI Collection dataset, so I asked the assistant how to open the data in Python for information retrieval use.
-It started spluting out code chunks with some explanation in between them.
+As mentioned, I didn't find that much information on the CISI Collection dataset, so I asked the assistant how to open the data in Python for information retrieval use.
+It started spitting out code chunks with some explanation in between them.
 As it turned out, opening the dataset for use wasn't quite as the code suggested, but I was able to evolve from there.

 ![ChatGPT 3rd prompt](images/chatgpt3.jpeg)